raviag09/Yocto_Labs/Emulation_x86image/readme.md

 Customize Configuration:

-Edit the conf/local.conf file  to customize your build.
+Edit the conf/local.conf file (~/poky-dunfell-23.0.2/meta-custom/conf$ view local.conf) to customize your build.
 You can specify the target machine and other build settings.
 For example:

 ```bash